3 Hiring KPIs You Need to Track to Improve Your Recruitment Process

 By tracking the right recruitment metrics, you gain visibility into what is working, what is slowing you down, and where your hiring process needs improvement.
 The result is faster hiring, better candidates, and smarter use of resources.

-Below are the three most important KPIs every business should track in their hiring process.
+Below are the three most important KPIs every business should track in their hiring process, especially when building a scalable kpi recruitment process that supports long-term growth.

 1. Time to Hire